 That means getting to the root causes of drug shortages and remediating them with a systematic and sustainable approach.

 ProvideGx has put us on that sustainable path.
-And emergency first responders – and their patients – are better off for it.
+And clinicians, first responders and COVID-19 patients are benefiting.

 Unwavering Support and Partnership

 During COVID-19, Premier continues to act as a trusted connection point for healthcare providers, suppliers and the government.
 We are working 24/7 to address challenges as they occur and help our alliance of more than 4,000 hospitals and health systems and 175,000 non-acute providers access the supplies they need to serve their communities.
 We are also partnering with the Administration and private sector to create short-and long-term solutions.